Centers for Disease Control and Prevention: 2025 advisory committee purge and leadership dispute

+Dozens of CDC employees walked out of headquarters and protested in support of Monarez and the departing officials.

 Organization

-The CDC is organized into "Centers, Institutes, and Offices" (CIOs), with each organizational unit implementing the agency's activities in a particular area of expertise while also providing intra-agency support and resource-sharing for cross-cutting issues and specific health threats.
+The CDC is organized into centers, institutes, and offices (CIOs), with each organizational unit implementing the agency's activities in a particular area of expertise while also providing intra-agency support and resource-sharing for cross-cutting issues and specific health threats.

 As of the most recent reorganization in February 2023, the CIOs are: